top of page

 Tires

 1. Any DOT tire with a minimum wear rating of 380 will be permitted.
 (No “racing” tires or performance tires such as Falken Azenias or Kuhmo Supra’s.).
-Weight

 bottom of page